 You're allowed to pack your vitamins/supplements in your checked luggage, but it’s highly recommended that you bring them with you in your carry-on – because you never know if your checked bags might be delayed or go missing.

 Vitamins/supplements come in different forms, so consider the most convenient way to bring them along:

 Some people pack their pills/capsules in baggies or small Tupperware containers, which is fine.
 However, if you’d prefer to organize your pills (so you don’t forget what to take and how many), consider getting one of those 7-day travel pill boxes so you can organize your supplements by day.
 For longer trips, there are 2-week travel pill boxes available as well – or just double-up!

-Measure out the amount that you need into separate Ziploc baggies for convenience.
+Measure out the amount that you need into separate plastic bags for convenience.
 Try not to pack bottles or jars, as these tend to take up a lot of space and can be pretty heavy.

-Liquid medications aren’t subject to the TSA’s 3.4 ounce restriction.
-However, take note that you will need to declare amounts over 3.4 ounces to the security officers when you go through customs – so be prepared to do so.
+Liquid medications aren’t subject to the TSA’s (Transportation Security Administration) 3.4 ounce restriction.
+However, take note that you will need to declare amounts over 3.4 ounces to the TSA officers when you go through customs – so be prepared to do so.

 You’re free to bring any amount of vitamins/supplements with you, as long as it’s considered a reasonable amount for your personal use.
 A good rule of thumb: Bring no more than a 90-day supply when you travel.

 If you’re planning on staying somewhere for longer than 90 days, you can arrange to have additional vitamins/supplements sent to you via courier or mail.
 Alternatively, you can order online and have more shipped to your location.